4nir/499-tianhanl/README.md

 ## Project Description

-Chrip is a clone of Twiter with storage component, service component, and commandline component using gRPC.
+Chirp is a clone of Twiter with storage component, service component, and commandline component using gRPC.

 ## Environment